Irrational-Encoding-Wizardry/guide.encode.moe/CONTRIBUTING.md

 while ordered lists are indented **twice**.
-The text of an unordered item should have one space after the `-`, while the text of an ordered item should start four columns after the number.
+The text of an unordered item should have one space after the `-`, while the text of an ordered item should start on the fourth column
+(start every line with the number 1).

 ```md
 - This is an unordered list